pytorch/pytorch/docs/cpp/source/index.rst

 - **TorchScript**: An interface to the TorchScript JIT compiler and interpreter;
 - **C++ Extensions**: A means of extending the Python API with custom C++ and CUDA routines.

-The following sections of this document provide a more detailed explanation of each item listed above.
-Together, these building blocks form a research and production ready pure C++ library for tensor computation and dynamic neural networks with strong emphasis on GPU acceleration as well as fast CPU performance.
-It is currently in use both in large and small scale, flexible yet high performance research environments, as well as bare metal production systems.
-We look forward to welcoming more users of the PyTorch C++ API.
+Together, these building blocks form a research and production ready C++ library for tensor computation and dynamic neural networks with strong emphasis on GPU acceleration as well as fast CPU performance.
+It is currently in use at Facebook in research and production; we look forward to welcoming more users of the PyTorch C++ API.

 .. warning::

-  While we encourage you to try out and use these interfaces, a word of caution is due: In the foreseeable future, the most stable and best supported interface to PyTorch will remain our Python interface.
-The C++ API documented here fundamentally forms the backend of this Python interface, and we reserve the right to make significant (breaking) changes to this backend.
-As such, you should regard all of these interfaces subject to change and officially in "Beta".
+  At the moment, the C++ API should be considered "beta" stability; we may make major breaking changes to the backend in order to improve the API, or in service of providing the Python interface to PyTorch, which is our most stable and best supported interface.

 ATen
 ----